rsksmart/devportal-1.0/rif/lumino/light-client/specs/index.md

 <div align="center"><img width="100%" src="/assets/img/lumino/lumino-interaction.png" alt=""/></div>

-Next you will see the diagram describing the interaction between the Light Client SDK and the Lumino Hub [THIS DIAGRAM IS A DRAFT VERSION].
+Next you will see the diagram describing the interaction between the Light Client SDK and the Lumino Hub

+> Note: The following diagram is a draft version.

 <div align="center"><img width="100%" src="/assets/img/lumino/lumino-interaction-2.png" alt=""/></div>